oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     impersonate the legitimate user.

-Obviously, the check in step (5.) will fail, if the code was issued to another client id, e.g., a client set up by the attacker.
+Obviously, the check in step (5.) will fail if the code was issued to another client id, e.g., a client set up by the attacker.
 The check will also fail if the authorization code was already redeemed by the legitimate user and was one-time use only.